Ulama (game): History

 Due to its religious and ritual aspects, Spanish Catholics suppressed the game soon after the Spanish conquest.
 It survived in areas such as Sinaloa, where Spanish influence was less pervasive.

-As part of its nationwide revival, the game now has a home in the capital Mexico City, at a cultural centre in the Azcapotzalco neighbourhood.
+As part of its nationwide revival, the game now has a home in the capital Mexico City, at a cultural centre in the Azcapotzalco neighborhood.

-Ulama
+Gameplay

 Ulama games are played on a temporary court called a tastei ([tas.te], from tlachtli [ˈt͡ɬat͡ʃt͡ɬi], the Nahuatl word meaning "ballcourt").
 The bounds of these long narrow courts are made by drawing or chalking thick lines in the dirt.
 The courts are divided into opposing sides by a center line, called an analco.
 A ball that is allowed to cross the end line, the chichi or chivo, will result in a point scored for the opposing team.
 Points or rayas ("lines", so named for the tally marks used to keep score) are gained in play.
 The scoring system provides for resetting the score to zero under certain conditions, which can make for lengthy games.

 The modern-day game has three main forms: